ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Control LED lights on and off respectively.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

-The buzzer will beep a tune while the LED module will flicker with same the frequency.
+The buzzer will beep a tune while the LED module will flicker with same frequency.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Connect Grove LED to Seeeduino Lotus's digital signal interface **D4**, connect Buzzer to Seeeduino Lotus's digital signal interface **D5**.

-### 2. Make an intelligent sound-light induction desk lamp
+### Project 2: Make an intelligent sound-light induction desk lamp

 - **Project description:** as the name implies, this project is to make a small lamp controlled by Sound and Light.
-We need to use LED module.
+We need to use the LED module.
 Of course, Light Sensor and Sound Sensor are also indispensable.
-In this way, you can achieve the function of the smart desk lamp: when the sound, the lamp will light up;If the environment turns dark, the lamp will automatically turn brighter.
+In this way, you can achieve the function of the smart desk lamp: when the sound, the lamp will light up; If the environment turns dark, the lamp will automatically turn brighter.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove LED
     3. Light Sensor
     4. Sound Sensor
     5. Grove cable(If broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/project2.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```Cpp
 //light Induction Desk Lamp